 - Arredondo, P., Tovar-Blank, Z. G., & Parham, T. A. (2008).
 Challenges and promises of becoming a culturally competent counselor in a sociopolitical era of change and empowerment.
 Journal of Counseling & Development, 86, 261–268.

 - Bedi, R. P. (2006).
 Concept mapping the client’s perspective on counseling alliance formation.
 Journal of Counseling Psychology, 53, 26–35.

 - Bernier, A., & Dozier, M. (2002).
 The client-counselor match and the corrective emotional experience: Evidence from interpersonal and attachment research.
 Psychotherapy: Theory, Research, Practice, Training, 39, 32–43.

 - Chen, M., & Rybak, C. (2018).
 Group leadership skills: Interpersonal process in group counseling and therapy.
-Thousand Oaks, CA: SAGE Publications, Inc.
+SAGE.

 - Ellis, A. (1996).
 Better, deeper, and more enduring brief therapy: The Rational Emotive Behavior Therapy approach.
-Bristol, PA: Brunner/Mazel.
+Brunner/Mazel.

 - Eltaiba, N. (2014).
 Counseling with Muslim refugees: Building rapport.
 Journal of Social Work Practice, 28, 397–403.